 Now we are a somewhat larger enterprise than when we started out in 1973.
-There are 5 decision makers instead of 2- Michael Harrington, a veteran of 32 years on this farm, Anne, myself and our two children Ray and Sarah, veterans of a lifetime of this farming folly.
+There are 6 decision makers instead of 2- Michael Harrington, (a veteran of 36 years on this farm), Anne, myself and our two children Ray and Sarah, (veterans of a lifetime of this farming folly) and Jenny, our daughter-in-law and 11 year farming rookie.
 Our shared philosophy is that good land stewardship has a direct relationship with profitability.
-The farm’s ability to sustain its membership-workforce is less likely to end up on the auction block or in developed house-lots.
-Many of the preferred organic practices are oftentimes more costly to institute, and yet it remains our commitment to farm in such a way that we can be assured that we can continue into the future as well as the farm be retained in sustainable production for future generation.
+The farm’s ability to sustain its membership-workforce is less likely to end up on the auction block or in developed house-lots if we can remain profitable.
+Many of the preferred organic practices are oftentimes more costly to institute, and yet it remains our commitment to farm in such a way that we can continue into the future, as well as the farm be retained in sustainable production for future generations.
 I think that for Anne and myself one might say that farming “beyond the grave” is certainly taking the long view about what we do!
-But there are some notable practices that we engage in and that we have some pride about. they are as follows:

-- Today we know a lot more about organic systems and production.
+Today we know a lot more about organic systems and production.
 We are constantly working to find new techniques that make us better land stewards.
-Yes, we still spray certain crops with conventional to reduce weeds, control fungus and insect pests, but we always opt for materials that are biologically more compatible with the natural systems, the practice has been labeled Integrated Pest Management.
+Yes, we still spray certain crops with conventional chemicals to reduce weeds, control fungus and insect pests, but we always opt for materials that are biologically more compatible with the natural systems, the practice has been labeled Integrated Pest Management.
 Many of the systems are actually certified for use on organic farms.
 We are not a USDA certified Organic farm, and as such cannot use organic in any description of what our farm is about.
 We will continue to seek to incorporate every sustainable/organic practice that makes sense to this farm.
-Despite the fact that we grow every vegetable and small fruit in a typical seed catalog, we have reduced our herbicide use to just a few crops.
-We continue to try to find tune our cultivation techniques and hardware to further reduce our use of herbicides.
+Despite the fact that we grow every vegetable and small fruit in a typical seed catalog, we have reduced our herbicide dramatically.
+We continue to try to fine tune our cultivation techniques and hardware to further reduce our use of herbicides.

-- We were one of the first commercial greenhouse operations in New England to pioneer the use of beneficial predatory insects within our greenhouses.
-Prophylactic releases of predatory wasps, mites, beetles and midges as well the use of biorational pesticides is very expensive but has allowed us to eliminate the use of hard chemical sprays (carbamates, chlorinated hydrocarbons and organophosphates) while allowing us to achieve acceptable levels of pest control.
+We were one of the first commercial greenhouse operations in New England to pioneer the use of beneficial predatory insects within our greenhouses.
+Control of pest by prophylactic releases of predatory wasps, mites, beetles and midges as well the use of biorational pesticides is very expensive, but has allowed us to eliminate the use of hard chemical sprays (carbamates, chlorinated hydrocarbons and organophosphates) while allowing us to achieve acceptable levels of pest control.
 In the future we hope to eliminate the use of biorational sprays altogether and have absolute control of insect problems through knowledge and release of beneficial insects.
-Furthermore, as information becomes available, we hope to extend our knowledge and use of beneficials into the field production of our fruits and vegetables
+That goal is a moving target as is much of what we shoot for in production techniques, but we still foster the commitment to farming in an appropriately sustainable fashion.
+Furthermore, as information becomes available, we hope to extend our knowledge and use of beneficials into the field production of our fruits and vegetables.

-- We are constantly trying to reduce our use of plastics and manage the waste stream that is generated on this farm.
+We are constantly trying to reduce our use of plastics and manage the waste stream that is generated on this farm.
 We always recycled cardboard packaging.
 We offer at no charge to customers greenhouse plastic sheeting for the myriad of uses homeowners can find it in an effort to recycle it.
-We pioneered the use of corn starch based agricultural field plastic mulch by jointly importing the european product into New England through Canada, and after 9 years of trial and use we feel,despite is high initial cost, that it works very well and is a preferable alternative to landfilling used conventional black plastic mulch.
-Now the Town of Plainfield has offered to us Zero Sort recycling, allowing us to recycle a broader range of plastic materials and reducing our waste stream to the landfill by and additional 35-40%. (see the January 2012 blog)
+We pioneered the use of corn starch based agricultural field plastic mulch by jointly importing the european product into New England through Canada, and after many year of use, use we feel that despite it’s high initial cost, that it works very well and is a preferable alternative to landfilling used petroleum based black plastic mulches.
+We compost and reuse our vegetable waste stream.
+Appropriately recycling the different waste streams of the farm is a real ongoing challenge, especially with the elimination of Zero-Sort.